nzakas/understandinges6/manuscript/04-Objects.md

 ECMAScript 6 makes several changes to object literals.
 Shorthand property definitions make it easier to assign properties whose names are the same as in-scope variables.
 Computed property names allow you to specify non-literal values as property names, which is something you've already been able to do in other areas of the language.
 Shorthand methods let you type a lot fewer characters in order to define methods on object literals by completely omitting the colon and `function` keyword.
 A loosening of the strict mode check for duplicate object literal property names was introduced as well, meaning you can now have two properties with the same name in a single object literal without an error being thrown.

 The `Object.assign()` method makes it easier to change multiple properties on a single object at once.
 This can be very useful if you use the mixin pattern.
 The `Object.is()` method performs strict equality on any value, effectively becoming a safer version of `===` when dealing with special JavaScript values.

+Enumeration order for own properties is now clearly defined in ECMAScript 6.
+When enumerating properties, numeric keys always come first in ascending order followed by string keys in insertion order and symbol keys in insertion order.

 It's now possible to modify an object's prototype after it's already created using `Object.setPrototypeOf()`.
 ECMAScript 6 also defines the behavior of the `__proto__` property, which is an accessor property whose getter calls `Object.getPrototypeOf()` and whose setter calls `Object.setPrototypeOf()`.